genomicsclass/leanpub/manuscript/factor_analysis.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/batch/factor_analysis.Rmd).

-Before we introduce the next type of statistical method for batch effect correction we introduce the statistical idea that motivates the main idea: Factor Analysis.
+Before we introduce the next type of statistical method for batch effect correction, we introduce the statistical idea that motivates the main idea: Factor Analysis.
 Factor Analysis was first developed over a century ago.
-Karl Pearson noted that correlation between different subject when the correlation was computed across students.
+Karl Pearson noted that correlation between different subjects when the correlation was computed across students.
 To explain this, he posed a model having one factor that was common across subjects for each student that explained this correlation:

 {$$}
 Y_ij = \alpha_i W_1 + \varepsilon_{ij}